fbreedon/Gina-Website/README.txt

             order, simply rename the image file to the numerical place you want it.
 Make sure to re- name all other files affected by the move.
+            Click on "Reload" in the top menu bar to see the changes.

             When you move an image, you must also move the image's icon and information to the same